mehul-m-prajapati/my_tiny_os/05_function_strings/README.md

 -------------------

 In the next lesson we will start reading from disk, so we need some way to make sure that we are reading the correct data.
-File `boot_sect_print_hex.asm` extends `boot_sect_print.asm` to print hex bytes, not just ASCII chars.
+File `print_hex.asm` extends `print_hex.asm` to print hex bytes, not just ASCII chars.

 Code!
 -----

 Let's jump to the code.
-File `boot_sect_print.asm` is the subroutine which will get `%include`d in the main file.
+File `print_main.asm` is the subroutine which will get `%include`d in the main file.
 It uses a loop to print bytes on screen.
 It also includes a function to print a newline.
 The familiar `'\n'` is actually two bytes, the newline char `0x0A` and a carriage return `0x0D`.
 Please experiment by removing the carriage return char and see its effect.

-As stated above, `boot_sect_print_hex.asm` allows for printing of bytes.
+As stated above, `print_hex.asm` allows for printing of bytes.

-The main file `boot_sect_main.asm` loads a couple strings and bytes, calls `print` and `print_hex` and hangs.
+The main file `print_main.asm` loads a couple strings and bytes, calls `print` and `print_hex` and hangs.
 If you understood the previous sections, it's quite straightforward.